ishanAhuja/simple-vue-app/readme.md

-# Simple Vue App
+# Master Detail Vue App

-This is an example of a very simple Vue.js application, intended to help one explore the implementation of the common UI use-case using Vue.
+This is an example of a very simple Vue.js application, intended to help one explore the implementation of a common UI use-case using Vue.

 ## Getting Started